 Let’s start by searching the listingsAndReviews collection for an Airbnb listing by name.

-You can use Collection’s findOne() to look for a document.
+You can use the collection’s findOne() method to look for a document.
 The first document that matches the supplied query will be returned by findOne().
 Only one document will be returned, even if more than one document fits the query.

-There is only one needed parameter for findOne(): an object query.
-MongoDB will use zero or more properties in the query object to find a document in the collection.
-You can just pass an empty object to query all documents in a collection without restricting your results in any manner.
+There is only one needed parameter for findOne(): a query object.
+You may include zero or more properties in the query object to find a document in the collection.
+An empty query object will query all documents in a collection without restricting your results in any manner.
+Remember that a query returns all documents that satisfy its requirements.
+Providing no properties in a query object provides no requirements.
+All documents match a query object with no requirements.

 You’ll include the name field in the query object we send to findOne() since you want to find an Airbnb listing with a certain name: